-Q3: How would a session with a 3 year old differ from one with a 7 year old?
-How would you keep a small child engaged for 1.5 hrs if the intention is independent painting?
-A: Little ones (under 7 or so) may not want to paint for the whole 90 minutes, but their parents might!
-So for that reason, I provide other safe activities, such as books, blocks and blackboard/whiteboard or simple paper drawing in the adjacent space.
-My job is to serve you all, so that you can all enjoy the space and the creative process equally.Q2: Attention spans differ from person to person and little ones are likely to have short ones!
-Hopefully with my attentive facilitation, you will be able to focus on your painting and Elliot will be able to focus on his for a while, maybe take a break and come back.
+Q8: How would a session with a 3 year old differ from one with a 7 year old?
+How would you keep a small child engaged for 1-1.5 hrs if the intention is independent painting?
+A: Little ones (under 7 or so) may not want to paint for the whole 90 minutes, but their older siblings or parents might.
+So for that reason, I provide other safe, creative and non-judgemental activities, such as books, blocks and blackboard/whiteboard or simple drawing in the adjacent space.
+My job is to serve you ALL, so that you can all enjoy the space and the creative process equally.
+Attention spans differ from person to person and in my experience, young children are not always more likely to have short ones!
+Hopefully with my attentive facilitation, you will be able to focus on your painting and your child will be able to focus on his/hers for a while, maybe take a break and come back.
 We can play it by ear.

-Q4: Why do you want us to sign up for 5 sessions?
+Q9: Why do you want us to sign up for more than one session?
 A: The first time can feel a little odd for a person to not get the usual kind of teacher-student/parent-child feedback but it doesn’t usually take long to settle into the new paradigm.
 This is why I encourage you to commit to a series of sessions.
 Arno Stern is so famous in France and beyond that he has no trouble getting people to commit to an entire year and he would insist on no trial or short courses, as he has seen with his own eyes how difficult it can be for people to adjust to the lack of direction or feedback, especially if they are older and have been more “schooled”.
 He has also seen the remarkable “progress” made by painting-players (or “les enfants du closlieu” – children of the closlieu) over time.
-Some have become artist.
+Some have become artists.
 Others have simply become happy, balanced people!
 I am hoping to gently acclimatise Singapore to the concept of long-term practice.